How to Learn About Meta-Learning: My Resource List

 I consider this the most fundamental research paper if you’re interested in what the science says about effective and efficient learning.
-I’ve cited its content a lot.
-If you’re reading it from a SRS (Spaced Repetition Software) perspective, you’ll get a glimpse of why it’s so effective at promoting learning.
+It formed the basis of my understaning.
+Reading it through the lens of spaced repetition and you may understand why SRS is so effective at promoting learning.

-I couldn’t recommend this book more.
-The content is totally relevant; stories are engaging; explanations are plain and easy to understand.
-I got started into this whole meta-learning journey largely due to this book.
+I couldn’t recommend this book more: stories are engaging; explanations are easy to understand.
+I got engrossed into this whole meta-learning journey largely due to this book.

-This is the book from the “How to Learn” Massive Open Online Courses (MOOC).
-I read this book before the course existed.
-Although I’ve not taken the course, if you want to take the course instead of reading the book, my guess is that they’re pretty similar in terms of content.
+The book that forms the basis for “How to Learn” Massive Open Online Courses (MOOC).
+Great alternative if you want to take the course instead of reading the book.

 This is like another version of “Make It Stick” but from different perspectives.

-Same as above.
-I was actually put off by the title because I thought it was a rant about the education system; but it turned out it was about how to learn as well.
-Here’s a great review of this book from Scott Young: Seven Principles of Learning Better From Cognitive Science
+I was put off by the title because I thought it was a rant about the education system; but it was actually very relevant to learning how to learn.
+Here’s a great review of this book: Seven Principles of Learning Better From Cognitive Science

-If you want a book on memory, this is it.
-By memory I mean the typical notions of and subjects about memory like “how to remember faces and random strings of digits, memory systems like the PEG system or PAO system, memory palace” but not necessarily about promoting understaning or comprehension.
-In other words, it’s about “raw memory” like memorizing a whole German dictionary without (necessarily) knowing German.
+If you could only read one book on memory, this is it.
+If you want to know “how to remember faces and random digits, how to use memory systems like PEG system or PAO system, what is memory palace”, look no further.
 Highly engaging stories and provide a good background of “memory history” like the story of S and the origin story of memory palace.
 However, it doesn’t go into depth about promoting comprehension.

-9. Powerful Teaching: You don’t need to be a teacher or educator to benefit from this book (I’m not).
-Teaching is very closely related to learning.
-Teachers play the role of guidance like a lighthouse; if you don’t have the luxury of a proper guidance on learning how to learn (most don’t), then you can Do-It-Yourself one and learn to be your own guide.
-This book shows you the thought-process to do so properly.
+You don’t need to be a teacher to benefit from this book.
+Teaching is very highly related to learning.
+If you didn’t have the luxury of having a proper guidance on learning how to learn (most didn’t), learn to be your own guide by reading this book.